RsaCtfTool/RsaCtfTool/README.md

  - pastctfprimes.pub : public key with a prime from a past CTF
  - siqs.pub: 256bit public key that is factored in 30 seconds with SIQS
  - factordb_parsing.pub: a public key with a prime that is described as an expression on factordb.com
+ - smallfraction.pub: a public key where p/q is close to a small fraction
+ - boneh\_durfee.pub: a public key factorable using boneh\_durfee method
+ - multikey-0.pub and multikey-1.pub: Public keys that share a common factor

 #### Requirements:
  - GMPY